 Consider starting with:

-In your first year you take eight compulsory papers.
-These papers give you a general scientific grounding and a broader perspective on medical laboratory science.
+In your first year you take eight compulsory courses.
+These courses give you a general scientific grounding and a broader perspective on medical laboratory science.

-Your second-year papers cover biochemistry, genetics, clinical chemistry, haematology, medical microbiology, immunology and virology, transfusion science and molecular genetics.
+Your second-year courses cover biochemistry, genetics, clinical chemistry, haematology, medical microbiology, immunology and virology, transfusion science and molecular genetics.

 You study two medical laboratory science specialisation subjects in more depth, along with pathology, methods of research and professional practice and ethics.

-Each specialisation has two papers you need to complete.
+Each specialisation has two courses you need to complete.

 Not all specialisations are offered every year.

-Depending on your specialisation, you complete four papers from:
+Depending on your specialisation, you complete four courses from:

 Your final year consists of two 15-week placements of 30 hours per week in New Zealand or Australia.